-The B.S. degree in Computer Information Technology is designed for students interested in a professional career that involves solving the informational technology infrastructure needs of companies and organizations.
+The B.S. degree in Computer Information Technology (CIT) is designed for students who are interested in a professional career that involves solving the informational technology infrastructure needs of companies and organizations.
 An IT professional is able to understand computer systems and solve the computer-related problems of the people they serve.
 An IT professional assumes responsibility for selecting, installing and maintaining hardware and software products to meet organizational culture and needs.
-The Computer Information Technology degree consists of a set of core requirements plus a Domain Emphasis Package that is effectively a minor in another field of study.
+The Computer Information Technology degree consists of a set of core requirements plus a Domain Emphasis that can be satisfied by completing a minor in a related field of study or 15 units of senior electives related to the computing profession.
 The program focuses on the technology and service aspects of the industry rather than information content.
 Graduates of the program will have an applied knowledge of such fields as web programming, system infrastructure, databases, networking, e-business, project management, data center management, security and information assurance.

-The B.S. in Computer Information Technology program requires a total of 120 units, including General Education requirements, major core courses and a 15-unit sequence of elective courses referred to below as the Domain Emphasis Package.
-To graduate, a student must complete a minimum of 18 residency units from the list of upper division required courses listed below in addition to all other institutional residency requirements.
+The B.S. in Computer Information Technology program requires a total of 120 units, including General Education requirements, major core courses and a Domain Emphasis.
+To graduate, a student must complete a minimum of 18 residency units from the list of upper division required courses listed below, in addition to all other institutional residency requirements.

 Special Grade Requirements

 No grade lower than a “C” will be accepted on transfer from another institution to satisfy the graduation requirements in Computer Information Technology.
 Where specific grade requirements are not specified, no CSUN grade lower than a “C-” will be accepted for courses required in the B.S.
 CIT program.

 1. Lower Division Required Courses (26-28 units)

 COMP 110/L Introduction to Algorithms and Programming and Lab (3/1)

 or COMP 111A/L and COMP 111B/L Introduction to Algorithms and Programming and Lab (2/1, 2/1)